AMELIE: increasing the capacity of health care and frontline service providers

 - Facilitate early identification through training, awareness-raising, and dissemination of tools for enhanced identification and referral targeting approx. 5,000 professionals and multipliers;

-- Improve multi-stakeholder cooperation among key anti-trafficking actors (approx. 50) to reinforce national and transnational referral mechanisms;
+- Improve multi-stakeholder cooperation among key anti-trafficking actors to reinforce national and transnational referral mechanisms;

-- Support the empowerment of 180 survivors and their access to psycho-social and specialized medical assistance including counseling, referrals, and workshops based on victims’ needs/desires (e.g. yoga classes, healthy cooking, healthy pregnancy and prenatal care, sports, sexuality sessions, sexual and reproductive health workshops, education on responsible motherhood, self-defense sessions, and informative sessions on rights);
+- Support the empowerment of 180 survivors and their access to psycho-social and specialized medical assistance including counseling, referrals, and workshops based on victims’ needs/desires (e.g. yoga classes, healthy pregnancy and prenatal care, sports, sexual and reproductive health workshops, parental education, and informative sessions on rights);

 - Raise awareness on the wider public on trafficking and thus enhance the integration of trafficked persons.